dkavran/PhD/README.md

 ---

 This repository includes:
-- The abstract of the submitted PhD dissertation,
+- The abstract of the submitted PhD dissertation
-- An illustration of the basic workflow of the proposed semantic segmentation method,
+- An illustration of the basic workflow of the proposed semantic segmentation method
-- The algorithm for subgraph sampling and an image demonstrating example results of the proposed method,
+- The algorithm for subgraph sampling and an image demonstrating results of the proposed method
-- A partial codebase representing the work conducted during the PhD research.
+- A partial codebase representing the work conducted during the PhD research

 ---

 ### Information regarding the PhD submission

-- **Submission date:** October 20, 2025 (currently under committee review)
+- **Submission date:** October 20, 2025 (***currently under committee review***)
 - **University and faculty:** University of Maribor, Faculty of Electrical Engineering and Computer Science (UM FERI), Slovenia
 - **Language:** Slovenian
 - **Expected defence and completion:** May–June 2026